Kurra-Srinivas/Fraud-Detection-app/README.markdown

    - Export the model as `fraud_detection_Pipeline.pkl`.

 ### Deployed Streamlit App
 The app is deployed on Streamlit Community Cloud.
-Access it at [Insert Streamlit App URL, e.g., https://your-app-name.streamlit.app].
+Access it at https://fraud-detection-app-taqhypmjn8savxewsib3yw.streamlit.app/.
 (Update this section after deployment.)

 ## Model Details
 - **Algorithm**: Logistic Regression with `class_weight='balanced'` to handle the imbalanced dataset (0.13% fraud cases).